sigasi/sigasi_insights/content/manual/vscode/documentation.md

 You can read more about all the customization options [here]({{< ref "/manual/common/documentation.md" >}}).

-**Note:** Diagram rendering is currently not supported in Remote SSH setups.
+**Note:** Diagram rendering is not supported in Remote SSH setups in versions earlier than 5.5.0.